AniCricKet/automatic-spork/_pages/notes.md

 Week 4 - This week I learned how to run 2 different types of local servers.
 One was a flask server and the other one was a docker server.
 I didn't have any problems with the flask server, however I ran into some problems involving my M1 Macbook during the docker server.
 Because of this I had to run my servers on my dad's computer and learned more about why the servers don't work on computers with M1 chips.

 Week 5 - This week I really customized both my group flask server, and my personal one.
 I also learned how to create a submenu with links for posts and notebook files.
 We decided scrum team roles and made a scrum process.
 Lastly, we also worked more towards planning our final project.

+Week 6 - This week, we learned how to use AWS in order to host our flask servers.
+I bought the domain lyntax.ml and set it so that when I'm running the server, lyntax.ml will open our group flask server, and aniket.lyntax.ml will open up my person flask server.

+Week 7 - In this week, we learned the usage of APIs, and how we can use their data stored in our final project.
+I used an API from RapidAPI, a website filled with APIs that can be used.
+We also learned methods of how to correct errors in our code, and gave it a shot by trying to correct some python functions of our own.